 The leaves and oil from the seed have pesticide properties.

-It is used in the making of toffee, squash, candy, pulp powder, and nectar.
+It is used to make toffee, squash, candy, pulp powder, and nectar.